odkr/sucgi/docs/build.md

 The build configuration consists of two files: the **makefile** and **compat.h**, which contains system-specific constants.

-Both of these files are generated from M4 templates by `./configure` (see "Creating a configuration without *configure*" below for an alternative).
+Both files are generated from M4 templates by `./configure` (see also "Creating a configuration without *configure*").

 *configure* gathers information about your system: